uStudioCompany/ts4ocds/README.md

 # TS4OCDS

+## Important notice!

+**We've just released a full and official `1.0.0` version!**

+Being a release candidate for so long was not easy, but we've come to many conclusions while using this `rc` version and decided to completely rewrite it and move to the monorepo structure.
+We've also updated our [docs](https://ustudioteam.github.io/ts4ocds), they seem to be more fancy and useful (at least for now).

+Be sure to check out this [new version](https://github.com/ustudioteam/ts4ocds).
+If you decide to proceed with this release candidate – be cautious, as it was completely rethought and redone.

+---

 `ts4ocds` is a library of TypeScript interfaces that takes an approach to befriend large OCDS JSONs with your per-project routine of writing whole lotta interfaces for them.